Ettwiller/RIMS-seq/README.md

 Optional arguments :

 `--qualityscore` : Minimum base calling quality score (default =30).
 It is recommendended that you use a base quality score between 30-35 for Illumina sequencing.
-Including lower quality base quality scores will increases the background noise.
+Including lower quality base quality scores will increases the background noise :thinking:.

 `--flank` : The regions around the C to T variants (default 7bp) <---7bp---C---7bp--->.